clarkeste/Echoes-Wiki-Site/content/Rules/Concepts/Echoes of the Departed.md

-The tone of Echoes of the Departed is similar to that of the Zelda games, particularly the more series ones.
+The tone of Echoes of the Departed is similar to that of the Zelda games, particularly the more serious ones.

 Additionally, the game is largely open-world, allowing [[Player|Players]] to explore the war-torn Hyrule separated or together with other [[PC|PCs]].
 They can ally with one another to strike at the core of the Followers or Royalists, or go into deep, ancient Dungeons alone.
 Additionally, Players are encouraged to have multiple [[Character|Characters]] so that they can be engaged in as many stories are they want, or can manage.